Transform — Declaratively reshape data into a new value

 Common Gotchas

-• If a referenced variable does not exist (e.g., the upstream node did not produce it), the binding evaluates to null.
-Use If to guard against missing fields.
+• Missing fields evaluate to null: If a referenced variable does not exist, the binding evaluates to null.
+Use If to guard against missing fields, or connect the error branch for unexpected template failures.

 See Also